 iTandCoffee has now recorded a couple of videos to provide further assistance to those who are trying to work out what needs to be done to update their iPad, iPhone and/or Mac.

-If you would like to receive access to one or both of these videos, please just provide your details below.
+If you would like to receive access to one or both of these videos, please provide your details below for the relevant videos.
+You will need to separately request the iPad/iPhone and Mac versions of the video.

 For those wanting to know how to set up Telstra Mail on other devices (eg Outlook on Windows), here is Telstra's web page that includes instructions.